mattyoung101/musicvis3d/paper/major.typ

 sampling rate using `SDL_AudioSpec`, but allow SDL to change the actual underlying datatype if it desires.
 For example, while dr_flac uses signed 32-bit ints, SDL may prefer to resample to floats on some audio drivers.

-== Transforming and rendering bars
+== Transforming, rendering and lighting bars
 Each frame, we query the `cosc::SongData` to figure out which spectrum block we are currently playing, and use that to query the heights of all the bars from the decoded Cap'n Proto document.
 The heights are a `uint8_t`, so range from 0 to 255 inclusive.
 These are remapped to a float based on a configurable minimum and maximum